 Wireless headphones have come a long way in the last decade.
-The wireless revolution means ever-more advanced Bluetooth codecs, longer lasting batteries and better sounding performance – greats news for those of us who value both quality sound and the convenience of no wires.
+The wireless revolution means ever-more advanced Bluetooth codecs, longer-lasting batteries and better-sounding performance – great news for those of us who value both quality sound and the convenience of no wires.
 But the best news?
-That innovation looks only to be continuing on an upward trajectory, with wireless technologies and audio-enhancing hardware and software far from stagnant – most recently exemplified with the excellent Apple AirPods Max and Sony WH-1000XM4 wireless noise-cancelling over-ears, which top this list of the best wireless headphones you can currently buy.
+That innovation looks only to be continuing on an upward trajectory, with wireless technologies and audio-enhancing hardware and software far from stagnant – most recently exemplified by the excellent (albeit pricey) Apple AirPods Max and (more accessible) Sony WH-1000XM5 wireless noise-cancelling over-ears, which top this list of the best wireless headphones you can currently buy.

-While a few years ago we would have still recommended the best headphones with wires for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the very best wireless headphones these days really do make ideal companions for listening to music on the move.
-Such as the ones you'll see below.
+While a few years ago we would have still recommended the best wired headphones for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the very best wireless headphones these days really do make ideal companions for listening to music on the move.

 With quality has come quantity, though – the market is awash with wireless pairs – so before you start hunting you should decide what style of headphones you want.
-Our round-up of the best wireless headphones here includes over-ears, often with noise-cancelling thrown in for good measure, with brands such as Sony, Bose, Sennheiser, B&W, AKG and, as of very recently, Apple leading the way.
+Our round-up of the best wireless headphones here includes plenty of over-ear designs – often with noise-cancelling thrown in for good measure – with brands such as Sony, Bose, Sennheiser, Bowers & Wilkins and (as of more recently) Apple leading the way.
 With Sonos wireless headphones reportedly on the horizon, too, the competition isn't letting up.

-There are also now plenty of wireless earbuds (or earphones, if you like) too – some with neckband cables joining the buds, and others known as 'true wireless earbuds', where the earpieces are completely untethered from one another.
+And then there are wireless earbuds – some with neckband cables joining the buds, and others known as true wireless earbuds where the earpieces are completely untethered from one another.
 Yes, like AirPods.
-The new AirPods and AirPods Pro may be the most popular of them all, but they are far from the very best – something the excellent Sony WF-1000XM4 and other awesome AirPods alternatives demonstrate.
+The AirPods 3 and AirPods Pro may be the most popular of them all, but they are far from the very best – something the excellent Sony WF-1000XM4 and other awesome AirPods alternatives demonstrate.